coalition-of-invisible-colleges/cic.github.io/documentation/index.md

 ---
 This website is an open-source project, so anyone may contact the CIC admins, request edit access, and add their college and/or guild to the directory.

-### About point people
+### About curators

-Ideally, there would be one point person, per guild, per college.
+Ideally, there would be one curator, per guild, per college.

-Duties of a point person:
+Duties of a curator:

-* The point person keeps their guild listing up-to-date for their college.
+* The curator keeps their guild listing up-to-date for their college.
 This means creating and maintaining an index of that guild's various functions, places, projects, people, services, and external resources, in the context of your college.
-* The point person is listed at the top of each guild-college directory listing section (Telegram username), so people can contact you.
+* The curator n is listed at the top of each guild-college directory listing section (Telegram username), so people can contact you.
 Visitors to the CIC website may easily contact you to ask about the guild or the guild's directory listing on the website.

 ### How this site is hosted